Knight-Initiative-for-Brain-Resilience/VasQ/README.md

    nano .env-shared
    ```

-   This file contains placeholder API keys and secrets you’ll need to replace with your own.
+   This file contains placeholder API keys you’ll need to replace with your own.

 ---